 Heavy snorers and people who often choke in their sleep should not consume alcohol or take sleep aids, sedating antihistamines, or other drugs that cause drowsiness.
 Sleeping on the side or elevating the head of the bed can help reduce snoring.
 Special devices strapped on the back help prevent people from sleeping on their back.
 The various other devices and sprays marketed to reduce snoring may help simple snoring, but they have not been shown to relieve obstructive sleep apnea.
 There are several surgical procedures marketed for snoring as well, but there is little proof of how well they work and how long they are effective.

 People with obstructive sleep apnea, particularly those who have excessive daytime sleepiness, benefit most predictably from continuous positive airway pressure (CPAP).
-With CPAP, people breathe through a face or nose mask that provides a slightly higher pressure in the airway.
+With CPAP, people breathe through a face or nose mask connected to a device that provides a slightly higher pressure in the airway.
 This increased pressure props the throat open as the person breathes in.
 CPAP can be given with or without humidifying the delivered air.
 Close follow-up by a health care practitioner is needed during the first 2 weeks of use to ensure proper mask fit and provide appropriate encouragement as the person learns to sleep with the mask.

 Some people who use CPAP still have excessive daytime sleepiness.
 These people may benefit from taking modafinil, which is a mild stimulant used to treat daytime sleepiness in people with obstructive sleep apnea.
+Other drugs are also being tested for people with obstructive sleep apnea.

 Removable oral appliances, fitted by dentists, can help relieve obstructive sleep apnea (and snoring) in people with mild to moderate sleep apnea.
 These appliances, which are worn only while sleeping, help keep the airway open.
 Most appliances separate the jaws and push the lower jaw forward so the tongue cannot move backward to block the throat.
 Others hold the tongue forward.